GitLab CI/CD - Hands-On Lab: Working with CI/CD Components

 3. Select Edit > Edit in Pipeline Editor.

-4. At the top of your file, below the image, add the SAST import at version main.
+4. At the top of your file, below the image, add in the custom component we created earlier.

 The top of the .gitlab-ci.yml file should look like this: